How to keep lines and paragraphs together in a Word document

 - Page break before uses to add a page break before the selected text.

-It is useful for some king of headings which should always start at the beginning of the page.
+It is useful for some headings, which should always start at the beginning of the page.